 * P = Presentation | D = Discussion | B = Break | T = Teamwork

-In some rare occasions, we run this workshop virtually through video conferencing.
+In some occasions, we run this workshop virtually through video conferencing.
 This requires some changes of the agenda and setup:

 Tools & Materials